-- Groin area is stained a rust color or black due to excessive licking (especially in females)
+- Groin area is stained a rust color or black due to excessive licking

-- Genitals appear swolen, engorged
+- Genitals appear swollen, engorged

 - Dog is scooting on his butt; dragging his rear-end on carpet or floor